swang99/harmonize-frontend/README.md

 ### Frontend:
 - Clone Repo, npm install, npm run dev
 - In src/store/profile-slice.js, ensure that the ROOT_URL points to whichever backend/DB you want to use (default is the deployed backend).
 - To gain access to the Spotify API Client ID (in src/utils/SpotifyAuth.js), ask Brendan to add you to the Spotify API app.
 Alternatively, [create](https://developer.spotify.com/dashboard/create) a new Spotify API app and set the Redirect URI to the /home page of your Frontend (could be [http://localhost:5173/home](http://localhost:5173/home)) or the deployed url.
 Select the Web API and Web Playback SDK options.
+Note: Users must have Spotify Premium to access the Web Playback SDK Features (playing music in app).

 ### Backend:
 - Clone Repo, npm install, npm start